craigtaub/react-flux-forms-app/README.md

 - 1 Store holding data + errors.
 - Listener to Store on Parent/smart component.
 - Each component loads data+errors into local State when loads.
-- On submit (js), action updates Store if success OR update local state if error
+- On submit (js), action updates Store.
+ - then lifecycle componentWillReceiveProps checks loaded props (aka store)
+ - redirects (success) or updates local state (error).
+ - Ajax is only time store is updated.
+ - NO ASYNC ACTIONS (promises)
 - On submit (no-js), if validation errors update store seedData with transient data OR update and show db data
-- Async actions which update local state on error OR dispatch to store listener and update Store on success.